wuudgh/project-team-fullstack/instructions.md

 ## Setting up

+- One team member must fork the repository and ensure each team member has access to contribute to the fork.
+- Other team members will *clone* that fork.
+All work will be pushed to the single forked repository.
+At the end of the project, you can fork the fork so everybody has the finished project in their personal github accounts.
+- One team member must create a pull request to merge this `scaffolded-with-auth` branch into the `main` branch.

 Take a little bit of time to familiarise yourself with the project structure - this exercise has both a front-end React app (`src/client/`) *and* a back-end express API (`src/server/`) in it.

 Note: Each team member must create their own databases, development environment databases are never usually shared.